Haiti reports cholera deaths for first time in 3 years | Headlines

 The absence of fuel and increasing number of roadblocks have prevented water trucks from visiting neighbourhoods to provide potable water to those who can afford it.
 It also has prompted some companies to temporarily shut down operations.

-''This is a real problem,'' he said of how the country has virtually been paralysed. ''We're hoping this will not spread.''
-Adrien noted that all those who died were unable to reach a hospital in time.

-Haiti Health Minister Alex Larsen said people have a right to protest but asked Haitians to allow potable water supplies into neighborhoods that have been cut off by roadblocks and protests.
+Haiti Health Minister Alex Larsen said people have a right to protest but asked Haitians to allow potable water supplies into neighbourhoods that have been cut off by roadblocks and protests.

 United Nations peacekeepers from Nepal were blamed for introducing cholera into Haiti's largest river in October 2010 by sewage.
 The UN has since acknowledged it played a role in the epidemic and that is has not done enough to help fight it, but it has not specifically said it introduced the disease.